 We don’t need to fear the healing stage because it is about doing what God wants us to do.
 He wants us to do our part in healing ourselves; helping others heal by taking responsibility for our part in mending the relationships we can.
 Romans 8:1 reminds us, “So now there is no condemnation for those who belong to Christ Jesus.
 And because you belong to him, the power of the life-giving Spirit has freed you from the power of sin that leads to death.”
 God has made a way for us to receive healing and freedom from the wrongs in our life.
 It is up to us to choose His way.

 “Those who belong to Christ Jesus have nailed the passions and desires of their sinful nature to his cross and crucified them there.
 Since we are living by the Spirit, let us follow the Spirit’s leading in every part of our lives.” – Galatians 5:24-25

-Stage Four is about practicing all we have learned from now on.
-We have laid a new foundation, we have discovered what caused us pain and trouble, we have dealt with it with Christ, cleaned ourselves up inside, and now we want to stay clean and grow stronger in our relationship with Him, ourselves, and others.
+Stage Four is about practicing all we’ve learned from now on.
+We’ve laid a new foundation, discovered what caused us pain and trouble, dealt with it with Christ by cleaning ourselves up inside and now we want to stay clean.
+We want to grow stronger in our relationship with God, ourselves, and others.

-- Step 10 will show us how to cleanse ourselves from the things that happen every day that may cause us pain and trouble.
-We will be encouraged to make peace with God, ourselves, and others daily and that will enable us to avoid getting back into out-of-control behaviors.
+- Step 10 will show us how to cleanse ourselves from within daily.
+We will be encouraged to make peace with God, ourselves, and others quickly.
+That will enable us to avoid getting back into out-of-control behaviors.

-- Step 11 will encourage us to grow more and more aware of God’s presence in our life all the time.
+- Step 11 will encourage us to grow more and more aware of God’s presence in our life.
 We will learn about two kinds of prayer: meditation and contemplation.

-- Finally, Step 12 will explain that in order for us to keep what we have been given, healing and freedom, we must carry this message to help and serve others.
+- Step 12 will explain that for us to keep the healing and freedom we’ve received, we must carry this message to help and serve others.